Meta-Learned Modality-Weighted Knowledge Distillation for Robust Multi-Modal Learning with Missing Data: Experiments

-It is worth noting that in some combinations where the best modality is missing, such as ET/TC without T1c and WT without Flair, the MCKD model exhibits a remarkable performance improvement.
-For instance, compared with the second best model, the ET segmentation shows a 8.85\% improvement when using only the Flair modality; 9.60\% improvement when using only the T1 modality; and a striking 10.90\% improvement when using Flair and T1 modalities.
-For TC segmentation, it achieves 5.14\% and 6.30\% improvement with respect to the second best model, when using only Flair and T1, respectively.
-Similarly, for WT segmentation, it achieves 5.49\% and 5.28\% improvement with respect to the second best model, when using only T1 and T1c, respectively.
-These outstanding results confirm that the MCKD model can distill valuable knowledge from the best modalities when training the model for multi-modal learning with missing modalities.
+It is worth noting that in some combinantions where the best modality is missing, such as ET/TC without T1c and WT without Flair, the MetaKD model exhibits a remarkable performance improvement.
+For instance, compared with the second best model, the ET segmentation shows an 8.85\% improvement when using only the Flair modality; 9.60\% improvement when using only the T1 modality; and a striking 10.90\% improvement when using Flair and T1 modalities.
+For TC segmentation, it achieves 5.14\% and 6.30\% improvement with respect to the second-best model when using only Flair and T1, respectively.
+Similarly, for WT segmentation, it achieves 5.49\% and 5.28\% improvement with respect to the second-best model when using only T1 and T1c, respectively.
+These outstanding results confirm that the MetaKD model can distill valuable knowledge from the best modalities when training the model for multi-modal learning with missing modalities.